-Revelstoke, British Columbia, Canada
+Revelstoke, British Columbia, Canada: 5,620 foot vertical

-Whistler, British Columbia, Canada
+Whistler, British Columbia, Canada: 5,234 foot vertical

-Kicking Horse, British Columbia, Canada
+Kicking Horse, British Columbia, Canada: 3,790 vertical drop

 Kicking Horse Mountain Resort offers a diverse mix of challenging terrain and excellent snow conditions, located near Golden, British Columbia.
 Kicking Horse features a long vertical drop at 3,790 feet.
 The ski area is home to large alpine bowls, long steep chutes and short lift lines covering 3,000 acres.

 Lots of groomers, but tough stuff, too.
-Meanwhile world-famous Vail is hardly a vertical slouch at 3,041 feet with 5,500 acres of terrain, including those incredible back bowls.
+Meanwhile, world-famous Vail is hardly a vertical slouch at 3,041 feet with 5,500 acres of terrain, including those incredible back bowls.

 Those are some of the longest verticals in North America.
 If your legs are still working here are a few others to put on your bucket list: